teqbench/teqbench.system.cors/README.md

 ]
 ```

-In the .NET service applications's startup class:
+In the .NET service applications's startup class, add the following CORS support:
 ```csharp
 /// <summary>
 /// Application's startup routine to be used by the web host when starting this service application.